GutterCat42/gutter-cat-logos/README.md

 # All the gutter cats!!!
 For historical posterity.

+Maybe I'll even create a gutter cat policy/regulation/license eventually.
+Or even add the origin story of the gutter cat at some point?
+Or more never-before-seen-on-dvd reveals?

-Also, this isn't the most organised repository at the moment.
+NOTE: this isn't the most organised repository at the moment.
 In fact, it's rather incomplete.
 I will clean it up one day.
 Maybe.

 ## blobs-with-guns:
 Yeah that's the 'gutter cat with a gun' that I used in my game, Blobs with Guns.